Hammertoes, Claw Toes, Mallet Toes... And Blisters

 Hammertoes, claw toes and mallet toes can lead to painful corns, callouses and blisters in two areas:

 - Naturally, the more shallow the toebox of the shoe, the more it will push down on the prominent joint(s).
 Corns, callouses and blisters may be the result.
 So choose a shoe with a deep toebox.

-- Gel toe sleeves can cushion the prominent joints and protect them from rubbing forces.
+- Gel toe sleeves can cushion the prominent joints and protect them from pressure, rubbing and shear forces.

 - Your podiatrist can make a toeprop to lift the shoe off the prominent joint and save the skin from trauma.

-- The tip of the toe isn’t designed to bear weight as it doesn’t have the natural fatty padding to tolerate this.
-A gel toe cap can be used to cushion the tip of the toe.
+- The tip of the toe isn’t designed to bear weight - it doesn’t have the natural fatty padding to tolerate this.
+Therefore, a gel toe cap can be used to cushion the tip of the toe.

 - You can wear a toeprop to prevent the toe from bending over so much.
 Toeprops can be custom made by your podiatrist.
-Toeprops will work if your claw toe or mallet toe is at least partially flexible.
+Toeprops will relieve symptoms if your hammertoe, claw toe or mallet toe is at least partially flexible.
 If it is fixed, the toeprop may in fact lift your toe up and rub the top of the toe more!

-- If you are dealing with rigid claw toes and mallet toes and finding it difficult to get relief using the other methods mentioned, surgery is a viable option consider, to straighten the toes.
+- If you are dealing with rigid misshapen toes and finding it difficult to get relief using the other methods mentioned, surgery is a viable option consider, to straighten the toes.

 Also in Blister Blog